 Creating a body of knowledge for the diverse field of reliability engineering is a difficult task.
 In my opinion, they got it right in some areas and wrong in others.
 The intent of the CRE BoK updating process is to end with a document that reflects current practice.
 It is not to shape or guide what we do, just record what we currently do when we work as reliability engineers.

 Risk management is becoming more prominent across industries.
 The various ISO standards, 9001, 14000, 55000, and others have elevated risk management across industries.
 As reliability engineers, we have dealt with many elements of risk and the management of risk.
 The tools, FTA, FMEA, etc, are familiar to use.
 It is the fitting within a larger risk management framework that is new.

 I do like the increased emphasis on reliability engineers being leaders.
 We lead teams to solve problems, we lead meeting to optimize reliability performance, and we lead our peers across the product lifecycle.
 The better reliability engineers take on this leadership role and thrive.
 Glad to see it called out in the body of knowledge.

 The movement away from designing in reliability and working closely with design teams is disturbing.
-Many of the topic are still in the BoK, yet the there is a lack of cohesion or emphasis on designing in reliability.
-The sections on parts (vendor management) and maintainability really short changes those critical areas to any systems ability to operate reliably.
+Many of the topics are still in the BoK, yet there is a lack of cohesion or emphasis on designing in reliability.
+The sections on parts (vendor management) and maintainability really short change those critical areas to any system’s ability to operate reliably.